Medical Malpractice Lawsuits

-- Violation of the standard of care.
 There is a specific medical standard that medical experts must follow.
-Patients are given the right to expect that their doctors will make medical decisions according to those standards.
+Patients are given the right to expect that their doctors will make decisions according to those standards.
 If the standards have not been reached, then negligence may arise.

-- Victim suffered serious damages because of the injury.
-Since pursuing a medical malpractice lawsuit is very expensive, there should be a substantial amount of damages caused to pursue this case.
+Pursuing a medical malpractice lawsuit can be expensive, which is why you should consider taking legal action if it will help cover a high number of damages you have sustained from the incident.
 For small cases, it is not worth it.
 You will spend more on the case compared to the recovery damages you may receive if you win.

 Examples of Medical Malpractice